DanCaldera/aws-ec2-playground/algo/js/src/pages/index.md

 {% link-grid-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

-{% link-grid-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% link-grid-l0ink title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

 {% link-grid-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}